-When configuring and executing this connector, several underlying steps are involved to achieve the following:
+When configuring and executing this plugin to create a new Data Intake Process, several underlying steps are involved to achieve the following:

 - The necessary metadata and data governance structures are created and populated in Sidra.